openemr/host-openemr-on-aws-fargate/README.md

  * `proxy_service_fargate_memory_autoscaling_percentage`        Percent of average memory utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running your virtual gateway.
 Defaults to 40.
  * `enable_ecs_exec`          Can be used to toggle ECS Exec functionality.
 Set to a value other than "true" to disable this functionality.
 Please note that this should generally be disabled while running in production for most workloads.
 Defaults to "true".
  * `certificate_arn`          If specified will enable HTTPS for client to load balancer communications and will associate the specified certificate with the application load balancer for this architecture.
 This value, if specified, should be a string of an ARN in AWS Certificate Manager.
+ * `activate_openemr_apis`          Setting this value to `"true"` will enable both the [REST](https://github.com/openemr/openemr/blob/master/API_README.md) and [FHIR](https://github.com/openemr/openemr/blob/master/FHIR_README.md) APIs.
+You'll need to authorize and generate a token to use most of the functionality of both APIs.
+Documentation on how authorization works can be found [here](https://github.com/openemr/openemr/blob/master/API_README.md#authorization).
+When the OpenEMR APIs are activated the `"/apis/"` and `"/oauth2"` paths will be accessible.
+To disable the REST and FHIR APIs for OpenEMR set this value to something other than "true".
+For more information about this functionality see the `REST and FHIR APIs` section of this documention.

 # Enabling HTTPS for Client to Load Balancer Communication